underlay/tasl.io/content/docs/uris.md

 - are generally not human-readable
 - are relatively permanent

-If the URL has a page title, name, or is just a path like `http://example.com/folder1/folder2/file`, it's probably not a good URI value.
+If the URL has a page title in it, it's probably **not** a good URI value.
+It's only a good URI value if it feels like an _identifier_.

 ## what about actual URLs?